devmentor416/dm-tools/.templates/web/README.md

 ## Running Tests

-To run tests with coverage for the TypeScript / Node.js based app, type:
+To run tests with coverage for the TypeScript / Node.js based programs, type:

 ```sh
 npm test